Contents

 The GCC Sector in India supports 10.4 million jobs.
 That’s higher than the entire population of some European countries.
 GCCs are at risk for similar reasons we discussed above (Skills at Scale, Build vs. Run).
 And it’s starting already.
 Oracle laid off ~10,000 people in India recently, which is 20% of their entire Indian workforce.
 Sure, they’re spending a lot on capex, but they’re not going to RIF engineers if they didn’t have any alternatives ready to go.

-Jevons Paradox and The Radiology Counter Argument
+Jevons Paradox and Radiology

 To steelman the other side ie IT Services companies will keep all their existing employees, and retrofit all of them with Codex 5.4 on extra high so they can build more.